Tales from the Road

 Take your time with the trip, you really want to be spending at least two days in each park as there are so many hikes you can enjoy.
 If you take Scenic Byway 12 make sure you make lots of stops along the way – this is all about the journey and not just getting from A to B.

 I highly recommend hiring water socks, shoes and a hiking stick prior to navigating the Narrows in Zion.
 It will make for a more enjoyable and safer experience.
+There are lots of hire shops conveniently located just a short distance from the park.

 Utah is a very dry State, so pack a good moisturiser and lip balm.
 You will want a comfortable pair of walking shoes and sun protection for your hikes.
 The altitude increased substantially during our trip, carrying a reusable water bottle will help keep you hydrated and ward off any negative side effects.
-Finally, you’ll want to pack layers as the temperature can vary across the State.
+Finally, you’ll want to pack layers as the temperature can vary drastically across the State.

 We were asked on several occasions if we’d tried “Utah Fry Sauce”, which turned out to be pre-mixed ketchup and mayonnaise originally created by a Utah-based fast-food chain in the 40s.

-Any restaurant or bar recommendations?
+Any restaurant or bar recommendations in Utah?

 We enjoyed the wonderful Gourmand Food Tour in Park City, which allowed us to sample lots of delicious food and drink.
 I can personally recommend Bangkok Thai, Handle and Grappa which are all dotted along historic Main Street.